RVgo4it/OpenWrt/README.md

 ![bandwidthd-chart](./images/bandwidthd-main.png)

-# bandwidthd for OpenWrt
+# Bandwidth Management – Collecting, Reporting, and Shaping

 I have been using OpenWrt for years.
 It’s on all my routers except the one that still has Gargoyle.
 I would like to switch it over to OpenWrt.

-But I need to be able to report daily, weekly and monthly Internet data usage.
+However, I need to be able to report daily, weekly and monthly Internet data usage.
 I also need to be able to report totals and for all or an IP subset like the smart TVs.
-Also, if usage is over a given quota, I want to restrict the bandwidth for all or just some devices.
+Finally, if usage is over a given quota, I want to restrict the bandwidth for all or just some devices.

 I have been searching for a while for something like this so I can migrate the final router from Gargoyle.
-I had not seen any posts here describing the package, soI made these notes and scripts during my Gargoyle migration.
+I had not seen any posts here describing methods to shape bandwidth based on quotas.
+So I made these notes and scripts during my Gargoyle migration.

+## bandwidthd-sqlite

 I decided to use **bandwidthd-sqlite** to collect this data.
 The package seems to be well-supported in OpenWrt.